These Christmas cherry balls are so easy to make and great for making with small children or with a glass of wine….or three…. with friends.

-Growing up, my Grandmother lived in our house so when she passed away last year it changed how we lived and how we celebrated Christmas.
+Growing up, my Grandmother lived in our house.
+So when she passed away a few years ago it changed how we lived and how we celebrated Christmas.

-But one of the things that we will likely never give up is making her holiday recipes.
+But we will likely never give up is making her best holiday recipes.

 Maybe it was because she was of Scottish descent (sorry Scots) but the woman could not cook.